dmerejkowsky/blog/content/post/2018-01-26-additions-to-how-to-prepare-a-talk-by-gary-bernhardt.md

 But it's even better if you are on location *before* any talk.

-If you can, plug your laptop to the screen and make sure everything is OK, but the best thing to do is to take the opportunity to make friends with some of the tech people and organizers before they get very busy, and it's always good to have them on your side :)
+If you can, plug your laptop to the screen and make sure everything is OK, but really the best thing to do is to take the opportunity to make friends with some of the tech people and organizers.

+They should not be too busy at this point, and it's always good to have them on your side :)

 Speaking of friends: